hackerESQ/laravel-settings/README.md

     hackerESQ\Settings\Providers\SettingsServiceProvider::class,
 ];
 ```
-The same is true for the Facade.
+The same is true for the alias.
 If you're running Laravel 5.5+, you can also skip this step.
-In older versions of the framework just add the service provider in `config/app.php` file:
+In older versions of the framework just add the alias in `config/app.php` file:

 ```php
 'aliases' => [